openaps/docs/docs/docs/Resources/glossary.md

 <b>UAMpredBG's</b> - this variable represents the impact of 'floating carbs' and insulin together in predicting the BG curve, giving a prediction line for the new feature Unannounced Meals (or carbs).

 <b>SMB</b> - Super Micro Bolus.
-An alternetive insulin delivery method introduced in oref1 which allows oref1 to safely dose mealtime insulin more rapidly.
+An alternative insulin delivery method introduced in oref1 which allows oref1 to safely dose mealtime insulin more rapidly.

 ## OpenAPS-specific terminology